• Skip to primary navigation

 What do Forensic Scientists do?

-The work of a forensic scientist is basically done at the site of a crime where they collect samples of evidence of a crime and help to find out what happened and how it happened.
+The work of forensic scientists is basically done at the site of a crime where they collect samples of evidence of a crime and help to find out what happened and how it happened.

 In a clear summary, listed below are some of what forensic scientists do;